Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Experiments

 \subsection{Experimental setup}

 There are several SED datasets including the DCASE 2017 Task 4 \cite{dcase2017task4}, the DCASE 2018 Task 4 \cite{serizel2018large} and the DCASE 2019 Task 4 \cite{turpault2019sound}.
 We evaluate our SED system on the DCASE 2017 Task 4 ``large-scale weakly supervised sound event detection for smart cars''.
 The reason we choose this dataset is because it is a large-scale dataset containing over 140 hours of weakly labelled audio clips for training.
 The audio recordings of the DCASE 2017 Task 4 are from a subset of AudioSet \cite{audioset} where each audio clip is extracted from YouTube video.
 DCASE 2017 Task 4 consists of 17 sound events divided into two categories: ``warning'' and ``vehicle''.
-Most of these audio clips have duration of 10 seconds.
+Most of those audio clips have duration of 10 seconds.
 The audio clips shorter than 10 seconds are padded with silence to 10 seconds.
 Table \ref{tab:event_name} lists the sound events and their statistics.
 The DCASE 2017 Task 4 dataset consists of a training subset with 51172 audio clips, a validation subset with 488 audio clips, and an evaluation set with 1103 audio clips.
 The training subset is weakly labelled.
 The validation and evaluation subsets are both weakly and strongly labelled for evaluation.
-The source code of this work is released\footnote{https://github.com/qiuqiangkong/sound\textunderscore event\textunderscore detection\textunderscore dcase2017\textunderscore task4}.
+The source code of this work is released\footnote{\url{https://github.com/qiuqiangkong/sound_event_detection_dcase2017_task4}}.